whats-a-handle/BetterNotesAttachmentsPermissions/README.md

 <p>-Delete_Attachment__c</p>

 <p><strong>Goals:</strong></p>
+<p>Small project to create granular Note & Attachment Permissioning tools.
+SF is pretty limited as far as this goes.
+Standard Note/Attachment permissions are a glorified on-off switch without any middleground.
+This will change that.</p>
 <p><strong>Unmanaged Package for easy install and no-fuss setup</strong><p>
 <p>Intuitive Permission Management for Notes and Attachments</p>
 <p>Triggers to prevent certain operations on Notes and Attachments depending on a Profile/User's ID and the user's selected Permission level</p>